MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 If using a synchronous partnership type, test failover works normally.

-This is caused by a known code defect in Windows Server, version 1709.
+There's known code defect in Windows Server, version 1709, which caused this error shown.
 To resolve this issue, install the [October 18, 2018 update](https://support.microsoft.com/help/4462932/windows-10-update-kb4462932).
 This issue isn't present in Windows Server 2019 and Windows Server, version 1809 and newer.

 ## Further reading